AtticFantastic/mainflux-lite/README.md

 It is very useful for development, prototyping and quick and simple deployments - in situation where full-blown Mainflux system (based on plethora of microservices) is not needed.

 ### Installation
 Mainflux Lite uses [MongoDB](https://www.mongodb.com/), so insure that it is installed on your system (more info [here](https://github.com/Mainflux/mainflux-lite/blob/master/doc/dependencies.md)).
+You will also need MQTT broker running on default port 1883 - for example [Mosquitto](https://mosquitto.org/).

 Installing Mainflux Lite is trivial [`go get`](https://golang.org/cmd/go/):
 ```bash